Criminal Tribes Act: Proposal and justification

 Despite previous regulations, until 1871, no community or caste were collectively classified as criminal.
 In 1871-72, the upper castes convicts featured more in proportion to their population compared to the backward castes.
 However, after the revolt of 1857, the propensity of the Indigenous tribes to revolt, and with weapons was duly noted by the British colonial officers.
 T. V. Stephens, the chief architect of the 1871 law, and a member of the Law and Order Commission, while presenting his diabolic law, said, The special feature of India is the caste system.
 As it is, traders go by caste.
 A family of carpenters will be carpenters, a century or five centuries...Viewed from this angle, the meaning of professional is clear.
 It means tribes whose ancestors were criminal from time immemorial, who are themselves destined by the usage of caste to commit crime and whose descendants will be offenders against law until the whole tribe is exterminated or accounted for in the manner of the thugs.
 When a man tells you that he is an offender against law, he has been so from the beginning, and will be so to the end, reform is impossible, for it is his trade, his caste, I may almost say his religion to commit crime.James Fitzjames Stephen testified, "When we speak of professional criminals, we...(mean) a tribe whose ancestors were criminals from time immemorial, who are themselves destined by the usage of caste to commit crime, and whose descendants will be offenders against the law, until the whole tribe is exterminated or accounted for in manner of thugs".
+The archives of the Thuggee and Dacoity Department were repeatedly cited to evidence the existence of 'criminal tribes' and the Department was a key player in the presentation of a crime plague perpetrated by itinerant and semi-nomadic communities.
 While very few officials expressed concern about endowing the police with too much power, most British administrators approved of the draconian measures.

 The British Government appointed W. W. Hunter, a senior official, to undertake 'a great stock-taking' after hundred years of British rule in India.
 He noted that India had become a 'more secure, more prosperous' country and 'thing, dakaiti, and predatory castes [were] suppressed' amongst other achievements.